myspc-development/art-test/docs/ArtPulse_Member_Dashboard_Roadmap.md

   route class.
 - **Widget integration:** Build the React widgets under `assets/js/widgets/` and register them with `DashboardWidgetRegistry::register()`.
-They will then be available in the admin Widget Editor.
+They will then be available in the Dashboard Builder.
 - **Dashboard layout:** The file `assets/js/user-dashboard-layout.js` already initializes SortableJS.
 Layout changes are saved via the `/wp-json/artpulse/v1/ap_dashboard_layout` endpoint as described in `docs/user-dashboard-customization.md`.
 - **Testing:** Extend PHPUnit tests under `tests/` for new endpoints and add Jest/Cypress tests for the widgets.
-- **Documentation:** Update the Admin Widget Editor Guide and User Guide whenever new widgets or endpoints are added.
+- **Documentation:** Update the Dashboard Builder guide and User Guide whenever new widgets or endpoints are added.

 ## Completion Plan